forestgrape/coronavirus/index.md

 in addition to the known aerosol pathway:
 * Aersol with Virus in Air -> Respiratory Tract

-for the coronavirus the relevant part of the respiratory tract is the lower respiratory tract(#entry-point).

 Aerosols containing particulates and dry particulates can convert to each other:

 * Dry Particulates in Air  -> Small Aersol with Virus in Air (more likely in humid air, particulates act as condensation nuclei)